 Because you are traveling in protected game reserves, many of the animals have no fear as long as you are in a vehicle.
 You can get surprisingly close, especially when lions are busy feeding on prey, or at rest.
 Elephants often walk up to and even surround a minibus.
 Monkeys and baboons may study you as closely as you study them.
 But natural behavior will only continue if you give the animals some space and are quiet.
 If you go too close, or talk too loudly, the animals may just leave.
 Most animals will be more interesting if allowed the space to continue their natural behaviors- stalking, mating, playing with their young.
 Your driver will know the best viewing distance.
 Please do not encourage him to “stalk” or otherwise interfere with hunting or other activities crucial to the animal’s survival.

 No, not if you stay within the marked boundaries of your lodge or in your minibus.
 Your guide and driver know what is, and is not, safe.
 Incidents involving animals are rare in East Africa and are, almost without fail, the result of someone doing what they have been advised not to do.
-Nairobi is a big, bustling city.
-Avoid wearing flashy jewelry, hold onto your purse and camera bag, beware of clever conmen and don’t walk in the city at night.
-Do not wear money belts, since they can easily be cut off from the rear.
-It is always a good idea when you travel to keep a photocopy of your passport in your suitcase and another at home.
+Avoid wearing flashy jewelry and bringing too much cash, and always hold onto your purse and camera bag.
+Beware of clever conmen, some of them pose as police officers, and don’t walk in the city at night nor alone in an empty beach.
+Also, do not wear money belts, since they can easily be cut off from the rear.
+It is always a good idea when you travel to keep a photocopy of your passport in your luggage and another at home.
 It’s a fact that traveling on safari is safer than traveling in most U.S. cities.
 The people are friendly, and the government patrols the game parks – their most treasured resource- for the safety and benefit of all.

 The ” Great Migration ” is the heralded movement of millions of wildebeest and zebras across Tanzania’s Serengeti plains into the Masai Mara game reserve of Kenya, from late June through early October.
 Tanzania’s annual migration occurs March through May and October through November.
 Whether you catch the migration or not, there will always be plenty of animals, more than you could ever imagine.
 And you could take the same safari at the same time every year and always see something different.
 Nothing remains the same, because the animals are constantly on the move in search of fertile grasslands.